List of House of the Dragon characters: Daemon Targaryen

 In season 2, with the death of Prince Lucerys Velaryon, Daemon becomes frustrated with the inaction of Rhaenyra and her supporters.
-After he promises an imprisoned Mysaria her freedom in exchange for one of her agents, he hires the City Watch guard Blood and Mysaria's contact, the ratcatcher Cheese, to assassinate Prince Aemond Targaryen but Prince Jaehaerys Targaryen is murdered and decapitated instead.
+After he promises an imprisoned Mysaria her freedom in exchange for one of her agents, he hires the City Watch guard Blood and Mysaria's contact, the ratcatcher Cheese, to assassinate Prince Aemond Targaryen, but Prince Jaehaerys Targaryen is murdered and decapitated instead.
 Rhaenyra suspects Daemon of being responsible before stating that she cannot trusts him, leading to Daemon departing Dragonstone.
 Daemon flies to Harrenhal and singlehandly takes the castle for Rhaenyra's cause after Ser Simon Strong willingly yields to him.
 Daemon later experiences a vision of a young Rhaenyra sewing Jaehaerys' head back onto his body.
-When he awakens, Daemon finds himself at Harrenhal's godswood where Alys Rivers tells Daemon that he will die there.
-He continues to have visions induced by Alys during his time at Harrenhal regarding his feelings of guilt surrounding Rhaenyra, Laena, Viserys, and his mother Princess Alyssa Targaryen.
+When he awakens, Daemon finds himself at Harrenhal's godswood, where Alys Rivers tells Daemon that he will die there.
+He continues to have visions induced by Alys during his time at Harrenhal regarding his feelings of guilt surrounding Rhaenyra, Laena, Viserys, and his mother, Princess Alyssa Targaryen.
 He summons House Tully and House Blackwood to meet him at Harrenhal and discusses terms with Ser Oscar Tully and later Ser Willem Blackwood.
-Alongside Willem, Daemon confronts Lord Amos Bracken who refuses to surrender, despite Daemon's threats that he will burn him alive with Caraxes.
-He then urges Willem to use terror tactics on the smallfolk living on the Bracken's lands.
-Daemon later begins the reconstruction of Harrenhal to garrison his growing army and is later informed that House Bracken has surrendered to House Blackwood but several Riverlords soon confront Daemon over the brutality of the Blackwood's pillaging and raiding and refuse to pledge their houses to him.
-After Daemon awakens from another vision, he threatens Simon with a knife and questions his loyalty before deciding that he should go confront the Riverlords himself.
+Alongside Willem, Daemon confronts Lord Amos Bracken, who refuses to surrender, despite Daemon's threats that he will burn him alive with Caraxes.
+He then urges Willem to use terror tactics on the smallfolk living on the Brackens' lands.
+Daemon later begins the reconstruction of Harrenhal to garrison his growing army and is later informed that House Bracken has surrendered to House Blackwood, but several Riverlords soon confront Daemon over the brutality of the Blackwoods' pillaging and raiding and refuse to pledge their houses to him.
+After Daemon awakens from another vision, he threatens Simon with a knife and questions his loyalty before deciding that he should confront the Riverlords himself.
 Alys stops him from departing, and Daemon asks for her counsel.
-She convinces him that he should wait for three days which he reluctantly agrees to.
+She convinces him that he should wait for three days, which he reluctantly agrees to.
 Three days later, Simon informs Daemon that Alys had attempted to aid the sick Lord Grover Tully, who died shortly afterward.
-Daemon soon holds a gathering of Riverlords at Harrenhal where Oscar, now the Lord Paramount of the Riverlands, agrees to uphold his grandfather's oath and support Queen Rhaenyra Targaryen's claim to the Iron Throne.
+Daemon soon holds a gathering of Riverlords at Harrenhal, where Oscar, now the Lord Paramount of the Riverlands, agrees to uphold his grandfather's oath and support Queen Rhaenyra Targaryen's claim to the Iron Throne.
 Oscar then demands that Willem be punished for his transgressions against House Bracken under Daemon's orders so that the other Riverlords can begin to trust him.
 Daemon obliges and beheads Willem so that he may finally form his army of Rivermen.
 After Ser Alfred Broome arrives in Harrenhal, he privately meets with Daemon in Harrenhal's godswood and tries to persuade him to claim the throne for himself.
 Alys later brings Daemon to the godswood, claiming that he is now ready to experience a final vision, this time of the future.
-Daemon experiences a multitude of visions including the Targaryen bastard Ser Brynden Rivers becoming the Three-Eyed Raven, a White Walker marching with an army of wights, Daemon and Caraxes' deaths in battle, the birth of Daenerys Targaryen's dragons, and Rhaenyra sitting on the Iron Throne.
-Daemon is then encouraged by a vision of Queen Helaena Targaryen that he has a part to play in deciding the future.
+Daemon experiences a multitude of visions, including the Targaryen bastard Ser Brynden Rivers becoming the Three-Eyed Raven, a White Walker marching with an army of wights, Daemon and Caraxes' deaths in battle, the birth of Daenerys Targaryen's dragons, and Rhaenyra sitting on the Iron Throne.
+Daemon is then encouraged by a vision of his niece, Queen Helaena Targaryen, that he has a part to play in deciding the future.
 After Rhaenyra arrives at Harrenhal, having been informed of Daemon's potential betrayal by Simon, Daemon pledges himself and his army of rivermen to Rhaenyra and her claim to the throne, stating that he will remain by her side.